21 Rock Climbing Knots and Their Uses

 Alpine Butterfly Creates an in-line attachment point in a weight-bearing line.
 Good knot for creating safety clip-in points while setting anchors.
 Animated Lesson

 Flat Overhand (aka European Death Knot) Simple, elegant knot for tying two ropes ends together.
 Used for connecting two ropes to create a longer one (e.g. rappelling situation) or creating a circular cordelette in a rope or smaller cord.
 There is nothing deadly about this knot, despite the egregious nomenclature, though it is important to leave long tails in case the knot inverts/flips.
 Animated Lesson

 Water Knot (webbing) Best knot for connecting two ends of webbing.
 Can be used to create a loop of webbing or extend a linear piece of webbing by adding another.
 Animated Lesson

 Daisy Chain or Electrician's Braid Common way to braid webbing or rope so it stays organized, unknotted, and easy to carry.
 Animated Lesson

 Clove Hitch Essential anchoring knot.
 Creates a strong, fast fixed point that can be adjusted easily.
 Animated Lesson

 Advanced Knots for Rescue and Rigging

 Münter Hitch Great tension hitch for belaying and rappelling.
-A must-know knot for anyone who realizes they will someday misplace/drop/forget their belay device and need a simple, elegant back-up solution.
-This hitch is not often used in bottom-managed top-rope scenarios, as the Munter Hitch tends to twist up your climbing rope, but the Münter is common in multi-pitch guiding situations and well-managed rappelling classes for beginners.
+A must-know knot for the inevitable day you misplace/drop/forget your belay device and need a simple, elegant back-up solution.
+This hitch is not often used in bottom-managed top-rope scenarios, as the Munter Hitch tends to twist up climbing ropes, but the Münter is common in multi-pitch guiding situations and well-managed rappelling classes for beginners.
 Animated Lesson

 Münter-Mule-Overhand Knot This knot allows you to tie-off your Münter Hitch to "fix" or isolate the line.
 Animated Lesson